 7. Expand Your Market

 As businesses mature, the potential for stagnation increases.
 And, while you may have a captivated audience of loyal buyers, in order to grow, you may need to determine ways to expand your market, opening it up to new customers.

-Tackling this goal often requires the collaboration of numerous departments and decisions makers, and it may take a bit of time to reach your end goal, but it can certainly can be worth it in the end, both in revenue and employee relations.
+Tackling this goal often requires the collaboration of numerous departments and decision makers, and it may take a bit of time to reach your end goal, but it can certainly be worth it in the end, both in revenue and employee relations.